Davido111200/SimpleRL/README.md

 # SimpleRL
-An implementation of very basic RL algorithms
+An implementation of basic RL algorithms

 This repo only include simple algorithms on simple environments